 My favorite thing is getting brushed by my Dad.

 I’m Tewy.
 Named for the movie Ratatouille.
-The word, Touille was going to be too difficult to spell at the vet clinic, so my name is spelled, T-E-W-Y. I look a little like the Zen Master Harold-of-God.
+The word, Touille was going to be too difficult to spell at the vet clinic, so my name is spelled, T-E-W-Y. I look a little like the Zen Master, Harold-of-God.
 I live in the studio with Bea.
+My nickname is Professor Tewtsbury.

 I spend a lot of time playing and napping with Louie Blue Eyes.
 Our day is spent hiding behind things and jumping out at Bea, or chasing each other through the studio.